 Vestiaire’s chief impact officer Dounia Wone said: “Fast fashion has no value, and even less in resale.
 We’ve taken this step because we don’t want to be complicit in this industry which has a tremendous environmental and social impact.
 The current system encourages overproduction and overconsumption of low-quality items and generates huge amounts of fashion waste.”

-This October, the Vestiaire team visited Kantamanto market in Ghana with The Or Foundation.
+This October, the Vestiaire team visited the Kantamanto market in Ghana with The Or Foundation.
 The Kantamanto market in Ghana is one of the world’s largest second-hand markets and a destination for millions of discarded clothing items from Europe.
 According to a study in 2016, about 40% of the more than 15 million items of clothing that arrive at the Kantamanto market each week and most of them are of such poor quality that end up in landfills immediately.

 Currently, the Vestiaire team is cooperating with The Or Foundation which is a US-based charity working to create a “justice-led circular economy” a charitable organization active in this Kantamanto market.
 They are proceeding with a policy document to crack down on the clothing waste that is generated in large quantities every year from the fashion industry.